ebadyz/react-use-pin-list/README.md

 ## Performance Considerations

 - The hook uses memoization extensively to prevent unnecessary recalculations
-- For very large lists, consider using virtualization libraries like `react-window` or `react-virtualized` alongside this hook
+- For very large lists, consider using virtualization libraries like [TanStack Virtual](https://tanstack.com/virtual/latest) alongside this hook
 - The hook uses Sets and Maps internally for O(1) lookups
 - Optimized for minimal bundle size to reduce your application's overall footprint